slviajero/tinybasic/MANUAL.md

 In version 1.3.
 INPUT cannot read elements of string arrays.
 Only not indexed string variables are implemented.

+Like PRINT, the & modifier can be used to specify an input channel.

+INPUT &2, A

+would read data from the keyboard of a Arduino standalone system.

 ### GOTO

+GOTO branches to the line number specified.
+Expressions are accepted.
+Examples:

+GOTO 100

+GOTO 100+I

+The later statement can be used to program ON GOTO constructs of Dartmouth BASIC.

+BASIC has a line cache and remembers jump targets to speed up the code.

 ### GOSUB and RETURN

+GOSUB is identical to GOTO and saves the location after the GOSUB statement to a return stack.
+RETURN ends the execution of the subroutine.

+The GOSUB stack is shallow with a depth of 4 elements on small Arduinos.
+This can be increased at compile time.

 ### IF

+IF expects an expression and executes the command after it if the condition is true.
+0 is interpreted as false and all non zero values as true.
+Examples:

+IF A=0 GOTO 100

+IF B=A PRINT "Equal"

+There is not THEN in the core language set.
+THEN is part of the Apple 1 language set.

 ### FOR loops

+FOR have the form

+FOR I=1 TO 10 STEP 2: PRINT I: NEXT I

+Specifying the parameter I in NEXT is optional.
+STEP can be ommited and defaults to STEP 1.

+Unline in other BASIC dialects the loops.

+FOR I=10: PRINT I: NEXT

+and

+FOR I: PRINT I: NEXT

+are legal.
+They generate infinite loops that can be interrupted with the BREAK command which is part of the extension language set.

+All parameters in FOR loops are evaluated once when the FOR statement is read.
+FOR loops use the memory location as jump target in NEXT.
+They are faster than GOTO loops.

+The statement NEXT I, J to terminate two loops is not supported.
+Each loop needs to have their own NEXT statement.

 ### STOP

+STOP stops a program.
+There is no END in the core language set.

 ### REM

+Comment line start with the REM statement.
+As BASIC tokenizes the entire input, comments should be enclosed in comments.
+Example:

+10 REM "This is a comment"

 ### LIST

+Lists the program lines.
+Examples:

+LIST

+LIST 10

+LIST 10, 100

+The first statement lists the entire program, the second only line 10.
+The last statement lists all line between 10 and 100.

 ### NEW

+Deletes all variables and the program.

 ### RUN

+Starts to run a program.
+A line can be specified as first line to be executed.
+RUN deletes all variables and clears the stacks.
+GOTO linnumber can be used for a warm start of a program.

 ### ABS

+Calculates the absolute value of a number.
+Example:

+A=ABS(B)

 ### INT

+Calculates the integer value of a number.
+Example:

+A=INT(B)

 ### RND

+Calculates a random number.
+The builtin random number generator is a 16/32 bit congruence code and is good enough for games and simple applications but repeats itself rather fast.
+The argument of the function is the upper bound.

+On an integer BASIC

+PRINT RND(8)

+would produce numbers from 0 to 7, while

+PRINT RND(-8)

+would produce numbers between -8 and -1.

+The random number seed can be changes by using the special variable @R. See the "special variable" section for more information.

 ### SIZE

+Outputs the space between the top of the program and the bottom of the variable heap.
+It is the free memory the interpreter has.

 ### Storing programs with SAVE and LOAD

+LOAD and SAVE are part of the core language set if the hardware has a filesystem.
+On POSIX systems (Mac, Windows, Linux) they take a file name as argument.
+Default is "file.bas".

+Arduino systems with only EEPROM support save the program to the EEPROM in binary format, overwriting all data on the EEPROM by it.

+If a file system is compiled to the Arduino code.
+The commands work like on a POSIX system.
+LOAD "!" and SAVE "!" can be used in these cases to access programs stored in EEPROM.

 ### Special variables and arrays

+The character @ is a valid first character in variable names and addresses special variables.
+These variables give access to system properties.

 ## Apple 1 language set